abide-mandaza/abide-mandaza/README.md

 ---

 ## Featured Projects

-**Mental Health Risk Prediction using NLP**
+### Mental Health Risk Prediction Using NLP
 Applied machine learning, LLM-based text representations, and feature selection techniques to classify mental health risk from textual data, with emphasis on interpretability and ethical AI.

+### Time Series Analysis for Daily Delhi Climate
+Performed comprehensive time series analysis and forecasting on daily climate data using ARIMA, SARIMA, and statistical modeling techniques to analyze trends, seasonality, and temperature patterns.

+### NLP Sentiment Analysis on Airline Tweets
+Built NLP pipelines using TF-IDF and RoBERTa embeddings to classify sentiment in airline tweets, and compared classical machine learning models with transformer-based approaches.

-**Predicting Diabetes Using Machine Learning**
+### Predicting Diabetes Using Machine Learning
-Developed and evaluated machine learning models to predict diabetes outcomes using structured medical datasets.
+Developed and evaluated machine learning models to predict diabetes outcomes using structured healthcare datasets, with data preprocessing, feature engineering, and model evaluation.

-**ICT Systems Development – NPRC Internship**
-Contributed to the development of a complaints handling application and supported enterprise IT systems using MySQL and web technologies.

 ---